When to give medication

 Ways to make it easier

-If you can talk to Baby about what’s happening, explain why you’re giving him medication and how it helps people feel better.
-It might also make him more comfortable if he has options about taking the medicine.
+If you can talk to Baby about what’s happening, explain why you’re giving them medication and how it helps people feel better.
+It might also make them more comfortable if they have options about taking the medicine.

-If it’s safe and reasonable to do so, let him pick where and when to take it; even let him pick the flavor if it’s liquid!
+If it’s safe and reasonable to do so, let them pick where and when to take it; even let them pick the flavor if it’s liquid!
 And if you’d like, you can follow up medicine time with a treat to help speed the process along.
-Something as simple as an episode of a favorite TV show, or a snack might encourage Baby to take his medicine.
+Something as simple as an episode of a favorite TV show, or a snack might encourage Baby to take their medicine.

 Mayo Clinic Staff.
 “Antibiotics: Misuse puts you and others at risk.”
 Mayo Clinic.
 Mayo Clinic.
 December 12, 2014.
 Web.